riccio8/ThreatLab/src/Mem/WinAPi/WinAPi.md

-# THIS FILE CONTAINS A LOT OF WIN APIS THAT HACKERS COULD USE FOR CONTROL THE DEVICE (almost for reverse engeeniring):
+# THIS FILE CONTAINS A LOT OF INTRESTING WIN APIS THAT COULD USE FOR CONTROL THE DEVICE (almost for reverse engeeniring):

 ## 1. File and Process Manipulation APIs